 - Plaster of Paris and two plastic bags, to weight the neck

 - Paper strips and paste for ears and eyes, and paper mache clay* for everything else

 - Acrylic paint and matte varnish

-*You can find recipes for paper mache paste and paper mache clay in the Art Library tab at the top of this site.
+*You can find recipes for paper mache paste and paper mache clay in the Recipes tab at the top of this site.

 Do you have a question or need help with your pattern?